 • Discard.
 Discard down to 3 cards in your hand.
-This is known as your base Hand Limit and may be modified by some effects.

 • Draw.
 All Party members draw 1 card from their decks.
 Do not draw if your Character Panics (see: Panic).
 If there are no cards to draw, see: No Cards in Deck.